Repertoi-e/light-std/README.md

 - `parse` module - for parsing strings, integers, booleans, GUIDs.
 - Threads, mutexes, atomic operations.
 - Console input/output.
+- Support for memory arenas, inspired by [Ryan Fleury](https://www.rfleury.com/p/untangling-lifetimes-the-arena-allocator).
+- A memory model inspired by Jonathan Blow's Jai - simple overridable allocators with an implicit global thread-local context variable, including a debug memory switch that has checks for double frees, cross-thread frees, block overlaps from allocations and etc.
+- Utf-8 non-null-terminated string with unicode support.
+- Linked-list "hygienic macros" using C++'s concepts to access a structure's "Next" and "Prev" fields.

 ## Build